 Cellular metallic materials are finding an increasing range of applications.
-Whether a suitable porous metal or metal foam can be found to solve a given problem depends on many factors, summarized here by the following keywords.
+Whether a suitable porous metal or metal foam can be found to solve a given problem depends on many conditions, summarised here by the following keywords:

-- Morphology: type of porosity needed (open versus closed), amount of porosity needed, size of porosity desired, total internal surface area of cellular material required. - Metallurgy: metal, alloy, or microstructural state required. - Processing: possibilities for carrying out secondary operations on the foam or cellular solid, such as shaping, cutting, joining, coating. - Economy: cost issues, suitability for large-volume production.
+- morphology: type of porosity needed (open versus closed), amount of porosity needed, size scale of porosity desired, total internal surface area of cellular material required - metallurgy: metal or alloy or microstructural state required - processing: possibilities for carrying out secondary operations on the foam or cellular solid, e.g. cutting, joining coating. - economy: cost issues, suitability for large volume production.